Armedine/portfolio/README.md

 # portfolio
-A collection of my work in various areas pertaining to code.
-If a directory is empty, it is most likely a work in progress.
+A collection of work examples in various areas pertaining to code and hobbies.

+*Note*: If a directory is empty, it is most likely a work in progress.